-Students seeking to transfer to the College from another college must provide a recent report from the previous school, and the school will be contacted for a reference.
+Students seeking to transfer to the College must provide a recent report from the previous school, and the school will be contacted for a reference.

 No child should be excluded solely on the grounds of race, religion, intellectual or physical disability or the financial situation of the parents.